 The Springboard is an experimental instrument I built in 1994 to explore the sonic potential of coil springs and other readily available materials.
 The inaudible vibrations of these materials are amplified by one very affordable piezo disc contact microphone.
-When played with cello bows and homemade friction mallets, I am able to produce extraordinary sounds that belie the humble origin of these materials.
+When played with cello bows and homemade friction mallets, I am able to produce extraordinary sounds over a wide frequency range that belie the humble origin of these selected materials.

-In 2013, Josh Baum shot and edited this short video that provides an up close and intimate view of the Springboard and its sounds.
+In 2013, while a visiting Copeland Fellow at Amherst College, Joshua Baum shot and edited this wonderful short video to provide an up close and intimate view of the Springboard with its sounds and my performance techniques.

-This YouTube Playlist collects all the Springboard videos, including an earlier series made in 2007 by Gretchen Hasse for Gearwire.
-I explain and demonstrate the Springboard's construction and sounds.
-The playlist begins with an edit Gretchen made, featured on the DVD accompanying the 2nd edition of Nicolas Collins's wonderful and essential book, Handmade Electronic Music: The Art of Hardware Hacking.
+More demonstrations of the Springboard's construction and sounds are featured in this YouTube Playlist, including an earlier series of interviews made by Gretchen Hasse in 2007.
+Gretchen helped on another video that features on the DVD accompanying the 2nd edition of Nicolas Collins' wonderfully informative and useful book, Handmade Electronic Music: The Art of Hardware Hacking.

-To date, I have four articles about the Springboard published:
+To date, I have four published articles about the Springboard:

 Skip to the next page for more information about the Springboard and experimental instruments.
 I hope the useful links to sources and materials for making contact microphones and inventing your own instruments will inspire you.
 Photos of the Springboard may also be seen on Flickr and Facebook photo album.